The bending of light and lensing in modified gravity: Conclusions

 \section{Conclusions}

 We derived an exact formulation for light bending in the spherically symmetric field of a point source in modified gravity (MOG).
 Introducing a phenomenological approach to model extended distributions of matter, we showed how the theory can be used to compute lensing.
 This work is directly applicable to the case of the Bullet Cluster 1E0657-558.
+In previous work \citep{Brownstein2007}, this cluster was studied using the nonrelativistic equations of motion in MOG.
+These equations predict a different deflection angle near sources, as unlike light rays, nonrelativistic particles are influenced by the MOG fifth force and do not travel along geodesics.
+Further out from sources ($r\gg \mu^{-1}$), the two predictions agree.
+This condition is satisfied for most of the light rays that are deflected by the gravity of the Bullet Cluster, validating our previous result.

-The merging of three clusters of galaxies in Abell 520 has created a mystery regarding the nature of dark matter and its role in merging clusters \cite{Mahdavi2007}.
+The merging of three clusters of galaxies in Abell 520 has created a mystery regarding the nature of dark matter and its role in merging clusters \citep{Mahdavi2007}.
 In contrast to the Bullet Cluster, the data show that the dark matter does not separate from the baryon plasma situated at approximately the center of the merging clusters, whereas the galaxies and stars have separated to the sides of the cluster.
 Moreover, these galaxies do not reveal the existence of dark matter haloes.
 In our derivation of the $\kappa$-convergence lensing, we believe that MOG can provide a natural explanation for these results without exotic dark matter, by modifying the mass profile at the center of the merging clusters.
 This will be the subject of future research.

 The phenomenological formalism we developed for modeling extended distributions of matter may also be useful in future work, including $N$-body simulations using MOG, and cosmological computations.